getgauge/docs.gauge.org/using.rst

 js.properties
 ~~~~~~~~~~~~~~~~

-This defines configurations for Javascipt runner plugin.
+This defines configurations for Javascript runner plugin.
 See :doc:`configuration` for more details.

 Python project files
 ^^^^^^^^^^^^^^^^^^^^